Program Code: COWD 101

 This program prepares women who have a keen interest in the skilled trades for employment in the landscape sector and provides both academic and practical training.
 It stresses practical skills through applied study at our on-site construction laboratory and greenhouse, as well as the Humber Arboretum.

-The program includes a paid work placement of 8 to 12 weeks.
+The program includes a paid work placement of 8 to 12 weeks (dependent on employer).

 Humber College has some of the best facilities for delivery of this type of education.
 The Humber Arboretum is a 250-acre botanical garden that surrounds the campus and includes ornamental gardens, woodland gardens, wildlife gardens, and ecologically diverse environments centred on the west branch of the Humber River.
 The Arboretum serves as a unique ‘living classroom’ for plant studies, construction, arboriculture and horticultural skills.
 Our new construction lab is housed in a weather protected 8000 square foot facility that allows construction of full-scale structures such as decks, gazebos, retaining walls, and water features.